My Favorite Time Zones For Living & Traveling

 • On some level I’d almost rather travel to a place like Los Cabos rather than the Maldives, because it’s oh-so-nice to not be jetlagged the entire time you’re there (though it is still a time change of a few hours)

-Calala, Island, Nicaragua, in the Central timezone
+Calala, Island, Nicaragua, in the Central time zone

-Europe & Africa are pretty awesome
+Europe & Africa are easy enough to deal with

 If I have to deal with jetlag, I like being in Europe or Africa, where you’re typically five to seven hours ahead of the East Coast of the United States.
 I’ve been going to Europe since I was young (since my family is from Germany), and it has never been an issue for me.